Bremsstrahlung: X-ray tube

-In an X-ray tube, electrons are accelerated in a vacuum by an electric field towards a piece of metal called the "target".
-X-rays are emitted as the electrons slow down (decelerate) in the metal.
-The output spectrum consists of a continuous spectrum of X-rays, with additional sharp peaks at certain energies.
-The continuous spectrum is due to bremsstrahlung, while the sharp peaks are characteristic X-rays associated with the atoms in the target.
+In an X-ray tube, electrons are accelerated in a vacuum by an electric field towards a piece of material called the "target".
+X-rays are emitted as the electrons hit the target.

+Already in the early 20th century physicists found out that X-rays consist of two components, one independent of the target material and another with characteristics of fluorescence.
+Now we say that the output spectrum consists of a continuous spectrum of X-rays with additional sharp peaks at certain energies.
+The former is due to bremsstrahlung, while the latter are characteristic X-rays associated with the atoms in the target.
 For this reason, bremsstrahlung in this context is also called continuous X-rays.
+The German term itself was introduced in 1909 by Arnold Sommerfeld in order to explain the nature of the first variety of X-rays.

 The shape of this continuum spectrum is approximately described by Kramers' law.

 The formula for Kramers' law is usually given as the distribution of intensity (photon count) $I$ against the wavelength $\lambda$ of the emitted radiation: